Best daily deals

 Not all carriers support eSIM

 The bad thing about eSIM technology is that, while it’s gaining adoption, it’s still not supported by all carriers.
 This is especially the case outside the USA.
-This means American iPhone 14 users will have a harder time getting service while traveling.
+This means American iPhone 14 users will have a more challenging time getting service while traveling.
 Of course, you can always roam internationally, but it’s always nice to get a local physical SIM and pop it into a smartphone to enjoy local pricing.

 You might need to call your carrier more often